Manicai.net

-If you've got used to a Solaris or other Unix box you may well have got used to having the control key where the caps lock key is on windows keyboard.
+If you got used to a Solaris or other Unix box you may well have got used to having the control key where the caps lock key is on windows keyboard.
 Even if you haven't then you may believe that it is a more sensible way round to have the keys.
-It is possible with more or less effort to fix this under Windows.

 Please note that although I've used the settings given here without a problem, I make no warranty or guarantee - if you stuff up your computer I am not responsible